Reduce Energy Usage-Save Money

 Increase Savings

-Vacations, new clothes, school supplies and a variety of other things can be purchased with the money saved to ensure needs and a few wants are met.
+Vacations, new clothes, school supplies and a variety of other things can be purchased with the money saved to ensure needs are always met.
+There might even be room for a few of the things that you want.

 Cooking- Unless you are using an open fire it takes electricity to cook.